 As mentioned, cornerstone content is the foundation of your content strategy.
 You need cornerstone content as something to base the majority of your other content off of.

-If you create content without a structure like this (main topic with subtopics) then your content library will appear confusing and your SEO will be affected.
+If you create content without a structure like this (a main topic with subtopics), then your content library will appear confusing and your linking structure will be affected.

 Some other main reasons to create cornerstone content include: